SpacehuhnTech/esp8266_deauther/README.md

 **AP scan doesn't work**

 There is a reported issue on this: https://github.com/spacehuhn/esp8266_deauther/issues/5
-Try out switching the browser or open the website with another device.
+Try switching the browser or opening the website with another device.

 **Deauth attack won't work**

-If you see 0 pkts/s on the website you've made a mistake.
-Check if you have followed the the installation steps correctly and that the right SDK installed, it must be version 2.0.0!
+If you see 0 pkts/s on the website then you've made a mistake.
+Check that have followed the the installation steps correctly and that the right SDK installed, it must be version 2.0.0!
-If it can send packets but your target don't loose its connection then the Wi-Fi router uses [802.11w](#how-to-protect-against-it) and it's protected against such attacks or they communicate via 5 GHz Wi-Fi, which the ESP8266 doesn't support.
+If it can send packets but your target doesn't loose its connection, then the Wi-Fi router either uses [802.11w](#how-to-protect-against-it) and it's protected against such attacks, or it communicates on the 5GHz band, which the ESP8266 doesn't support because of its 2.4GHz antenna.

 ### If you have other questions or problems with the ESP8266 you can also check out the official [community forum](http://www.esp8266.com/).